 See Related: Best Things to do in Mankato, Minnesota

-Spend a day with your family at the zoo and you will get to see lynxes, wolverines, and many others around the terrain.
+Spend a day with your family at Minnesota Zoo and you will get to see lynxes, wolverines, bears, and many others around the terrain.

-There are many kangaroos, red pandas and gibbons that enjoy their tropical area.
+Beyond the animals native to Minnesota, there are also kangaroos, red pandas, and gibbons that enjoy a tropical area.
 Lastly, head to the Discovery Bay Area where you see the best of the marine life, including sea dragons and leopard sharks.

 See Related: How to Travel Full-Time

-8. Get your thinking caps on at the Science Museum
+9. Get your thinking caps on at the Science Museum of Minnesota

-Located in the colossal complex which sprawls over many levels on the northern banks of Mississippi, the Science Museum of Minnesota is located in the middle of the half of the Twin Cities.
+Located in the colossal complex which sprawls over many levels on the northern banks of the Mississippi River, the Science Museum of Minnesota is located in the middle of half of the Twin Cities.

 See Related: Best Travel Drones